amitinngp/learning-javascript/README.md

  ### Classes & Interface

  - Classes (most debatable part of javascript) , so what is class?
-  >  Let us  first undersatand why we need the class?
+  >  Let us  first understand why we need the class?

      Basically to get ourself out from this situation.
      - Want to creating multiple new instances.